BasicOverflow/PeterFilip/README.md

 * Image Processing with opencv
 * Algorithmic Stock Trading
 * Networking
-* And even a little Quatum Computing with Qiskit
+* And even a little Quantum Computing with Qiskit